 1. Introduction

 Interactions between microorganisms and plants have a great impact on various aspects, including plant growth and health.
 Alteration of these interactions, often toward a more plant beneficial interaction, can hold potential for more sustainable as well as economically efficient agriculture practices [1].
-In recent years, there is rising interest in how molecules that allow communication between microorganism’s influence plant functioning.
+In recent years, there is rising interest in how molecules that allow communication between microorganisms influences plant functioning.
 Bacterial quorum-sensing (QS) molecules are a double-edged sword in the plant–microbe dialogue.
 They act not only as virulence factors but also as plant growth promoters.
 Various gram-positive and -negative plant-beneficial bacteria produce QS molecules.
 They can induce secretion of phenotypic traits ancillary to plant growth, so called plant growth-promoting traits, and may modify the immune response of certain plants, in which these QS molecules are recognized [2].

 Plant roots secrete barley root-associated diffusible signals (BRADs) that upregulate Gram-negative AHL-mediated QS systems and exoproduct expression in Co-sensitizing bacteria.
 So far, there are only a few reports on how plants respond to the presence of bacterial QS signalling molecules and how that in turn affects the plant–microbiome interaction [3].
 Due to the successful plant colonization and strong influence on plant growth by numerous Gram-negative rhizosphere bacteria, a special focus in the investigation of this complex dialogue lays on the plant’s response to perceiving Gram-negative AHL molecules.
 The various effects of single signalling molecules towards plant functioning other than in a context of bacteria can be elucidated in order to shed light on how plants may respond to bacterial populations with AHL-mediated QS systems [4].